TaWald/nnUNet/readme.md

-# Welcome to the nnssl pretraining support Framework for nnUNet!
+# Welcome to the nnssl pretraining segmentation adaptation framework!

 >Authored by: Tassilo Wald & Constantin Ulrich